 Chirplet Decomposition

-Employing chirplets to decompose a signal unifies the t-f tilings such as rotation, shearing, scaling and shifting.
-Hence, we proceed with the following assumption that any signal can be represented as a weighed sum of Gaussian chirplets given by:
+Employing chirplets to decompose a signal unifies the time-frequency tilings such as rotation, shearing, scaling and shifting.
+Hence, we proceed with the following assumption that any signal can be represented as a weighted sum of Gaussian chirplets given by:

 \[ y(t) = s(t) + w(t) \tag{1a} \]